james-elicx/build-output-router/README.md

 This repository became the home for the core router (while preserving old Git history) to enable it to be re-usable as a generic router for all Build Output API (v3) projects.

-> [!NOTE]
+> [!WARNING]
-> It is recommended to lock the version you use to a specific patch release.
+> There _might_ be changes the library's public API.
+It is recommended to lock the version you use to a specific patch release.